Monsoon likely to start withdrawing in first week of September: IMD | Science-Environment

 ALSO READ

+JP Nadda to visit Tripura to formulate strategy for 2023 assembly elections

+In India, 7.3% of the population owned digital currency in 2021, 7th highest in the world: UN

-Nitish Kumar to take oath as Bihar CM for 8th time today
+Jagdeep Dhankhar to take oath as 14th Vice President of India today

-US Special Envoy Stern to visit India, Nepal to advance human rights of LGBTQI+ persons